This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 // msvc => void __cdecl print_fn<RED>(void)

-It can be observed that the enum name appears at a specific position.
-Through simple string trimming, we can obtain the desired content.
+As you can see, the enum name appears in a specific position.
+By simple string trimming, we can get the content we want.

 template<auto value>